simonryrie/fac-ws_ai_assisted_development/README.md

 > [!WARNING]
 > Set up your environment, install your dependencies etc. **manually**.
 AI can be terrible at this and using AI for setup could add a lot of config issues to your project before you can even get started.

-- Use the GENERATE TICKETS prompt to create `TO-DO.md`.
+- Use the GENERATE TO-DO prompt to create `TO-DO.md`.
 Remember to follow the IQRE methodology!
-Check that your tickets actually make sense so that you don't end up with a lot of vague, impossibly scoped tickets that no one could follow!
+Check that your tasks actually make sense so that you don't end up with a lot of vague, impossibly scoped tasks that no one could follow!
 - Set up environment, frameworks, folder structure, install dependencies

-- Review tickets for dependencies and overlaps
+- Review tasks for dependencies and overlaps

-> **Output**: Ready-to-code environment with structured tickets
+> **Output**: Ready-to-code environment with structured to-do list

 #### IMPLEMENTATION

-**Per Ticket Process**:
+**Per Task Process**:

 1. Use KICKOFF/REFRESH MEMORY prompt
 2. Implement features
 3. Make sure to review constantly
-4. Use CONTEXT RESET after ticket completion
+4. Use CONTEXT RESET after task completion

 **Between Sessions**: